 Voices from the Field

-Our featured authors explore the application of constellation work in areas ranging from personal therapy, bodywork, and health through to corporate settings, the judiciary and governance, as well as from those working in creative practices.
+Our featured authors have generously given their time to share how they apply constellation work in areas ranging from personal therapy, bodywork, and health through to corporate settings, the judiciary and governance, as well as in theatre, film and the arts.

 By inviting contributions from constellators working in a huge array of professional contexts, we hope that Voices from the Field will create a body of insights, learning and innovation, helpful for all of us working in the unified systemic field.